5 Steps for a Data-Driven Online Marketing Strategy

-A good online marketing strategy can boost your business.
-Here's how to craft a data-driven strategy in five simple steps.
+Learn about online marketing, what it is, and effective strategies and tools to drive marketing campaigns, boost traffic, and increase sales.

-People have been practising marketing, the promotion of brands, products, and services to attract and engage customers, for centuries.
-Traditional marketing like print, broadcast, or direct mail, recently gave way to digital marketing to meet customers where they are—on their smartphones, tablets, and laptops.
+People have been marketing and promoting brands, products, and services to attract and engage customers for centuries.
+Traditional marketing, like print, broadcast, or direct mail, recently gave way to digital marketing to meet customers where they are—on their smartphones, tablets, and laptops.

 With the rise of the internet, marketers realised the potential for digital and online marketing.
-Now, they can target consumers with advertisements in Google search results, online shopping, blog posts, and YouTube videos.
-Over 92 per cent of global web traffic comes from Google searches, images, and maps [1].
-Data can be generated immediately: How many people clicked on the ad?
+Now, they could target consumers with advertisements in Google search results, online shopping, blog posts, and YouTube videos.
+Over 85 per cent of global web traffic comes from Google searches, images, and maps [1].
+Data could be generated immediately: How many people clicked on the ad?
 What percentage of shoppers are females who run marathons?
 Analysing this data helps marketers optimise their efforts.

 This article offers an overview of online marketing, how it works, and how to craft a data-driven strategy in five simple steps.